 This leather wallet was designed to stack cards in both slots therefore eliminating the thickness of a layer of leather between the cards.
 You can stack 5 or 6 cards in each slot as the leather stretches.
 And the two card slots are on opposing sides to the wallet will be flat and even when folded.
 And it is narrow and slim enough to fit in the front pocket.
-And in between the lining and the cow skin, we put a layer of Radio Frequency ID (RFID) blocking material to block bad people from scanning your wallet and stealing your identification off your credit cards.
+And in between the lining and the cow skin, and just like with our medium leather bifold wallet, we put a layer of Radio Frequency ID (RFID) blocking material to block bad people from scanning your wallet and stealing your identification off your credit cards.
 It happens all day long.
 Google it.

 Lining - Instead of using a thin shiny and pretty nylon fabric, we line this leather wallet with pigskin, which is tougher than the cow leather.
 It's how we can offer a 100-year Warranty.

 Thread - And then we sewed it with the incredible marine-grade polyester continuous filament thread.
 Trust me.
 It's strong and resistant.
 It's what ship sails and parachutes are made with.
 If your life depends on it, use this thread.

 Leather - The reason bank tellers and cashiers will compliment you on this leather wallet is because Full Grain leather ages way more nicely because it still has all of the pores on it.
 Lesser leathers had the pores removed so oils and dirt can't set in.